Appetite for the Absurd

 Pointing up an alley, Richler notes he isn’t the most famous writer to have come from the neighborhood.
 “Saul Bellow was brought up here,” he says.
 “In Herzog, there’s a long chapter about this area.
 He was born in Lachine, which is a suburb, and was brought up here.
 Then his family moved to Chicago when he was about 10 or 12.”
 Richler, too, very nearly wound up in Chicago.
 His grandfather came to the New World from Galicia with a train ticket to Chicago in his pocket.
 On the boat to New York, he met a man who had a ticket to Montreal but relatives in Chicago.
 Richler’s grandfather knew somebody’s cousin in Toronto, so they swapped tickets.

 Our tour of the old neighborhood includes two important stops.
 First, the Bagel Factory on St. Viateur, now known officially as La Maison du Bagel, Boulangerie.
 The Bagel Factory is a mandatory stop for anyone revisiting the old neighborhood.
 It’s the place where the Fletcher’s Field High cadets picked up the stack of bagels they passed among themselves while marching through the opening credits of The Apprenticeship of Duddy Kravitz.
 Hundreds of hot bagels fill a metal cooling chute and a big storage bin in front of it.
-Dozens more, spaced evenly along long wooden paddles, are cooking in the open over.
-Richler buys a couple of dozen and offers me one, which I munch in the cab.
+Dozens more, spaced evenly along long wooden paddles, are cooking in the open oven, Richler buys a couple of dozen and offers me one, which I munch in the cab.
 These are Romanian bagels, less doughy than those you get in the States and, to Richler’s thinking, a good deal tastier.

 The second stop is his boyhood home, a three-story red and gray row house at 5257 St. Urbain.
 “Look at that,” he says, noticing the sign out front.
 “It’s for sale.”
 He talks about the winding metal staircase leading up to his family’s second-floor flat, such “hell to keep shoveled” in winter.
 He smiles and recalls that when he used to get home from school and find the door locked, his mother off on some errand, he’d scale the balcony adjacent to the staircase, entering the apartment through the unlocked window.